Sorry, you need to enable JavaScript to visit this website.

 The Agency for Development of Higher Education and Quality Assurance (HEA) oversees the accreditation of higher education institutions.
 While steps have been taken to align with European Standards and Guidelines, a fully functional system of accreditation for study programs is still lacking.

 Adult education is regulated by entity and cantonal laws, with schools authorized to organize adult training programs.
-However, the availability of retraining and upskilling centers is limited, with only a few centers located in Bihac, Sarajevo, and Siroki Brijeg.
+However, the availability of retraining and upskilling centres is limited, with only a few centres located in Bihać, Sarajevo, and Siroki Brijeg.

 Non-formal and informal learning: Bridging the skills gap